OluwaGB/frontendmentor-challenge-repo/README.md

 # frontendmentor-challenge-repo
-To improve my HTML,Css and JavaScript knowledge by attempting series of challenge  in the frontendmentor
+This repo consist of project clone from frontend mentor all in the name of improving my HTML,Css and JavaScript knowledge.